-October 12, 2020 | How To...
+August 26, 2024 | How To...

-We all know a communication plan is important but too often a team creates one at the beginning of a project and then forget about it.
+We all know a communication plan is important but too often a team creates one at the beginning of a project and then forgets about it.
 Follow these simple steps to create a comprehensive communication plan and assign someone on the team to review it daily, weekly, and monthly.

 The purpose of the Communication Plan is to help define the project’s communication and engagement activities, along with the details needed to create the required deliverables.
 The Plan also helps facilitate high-quality deliverable development per the schedule.
 In addition to defining and scheduling each communication or engagement activity, the Communication Plan also identifies the following: